timersys/geotargetingwp-plugin/README.txt

 == Changelog ==
+= 3.0.2.3 =
+* Fixed issue with geo taxonomies
+* Validate ip to save request with invalid ones

 = 3.0.2.2 =
 * Fixed issue with page builders because redirects
 * Removed .git folder for users that use GIT to upload plugins